 The Dark Elf Trilogy has Drizzt Do'Urden, who at first is depicted as the Wide-Eyed Idealist with a heart of gold.
 His enemies make the unfortunate mistake of assuming that he's weak and wind up having the living shit being beaten out of him in one of his biggest Unstoppable Rages in the history of dark elves.
 And he's completely outnumbered and severely injured in most of these battles?

-Special mention must be made of Sam, who is a slow, unassumingly loyal every-Hobbit who kills an Eldritch AbominationGiant Spider when it threatens his master.
-(Technically, he only gravely wounded the Giant Spider, he didn't kill it.
-Still, he is pretty badass.)
+Special mention must be made of Sam, who is a slow, unassumingly loyal every-Hobbit who doesn't hesitate to attack an Eldritch AbominationGiant Spider when it threatens his master.
+He wounds her so gravely that even the narrator isn't sure if she survived or not.

 Gandalf.
 Tolkien describes him in the Unfinished Tales as "kindly to the young and simple, yet quick at times to sharp speech and the rebuking of folly" (poor Pippin is usually on the receiving end of his rebukes).